 We are registered for 12 people over the age of 65.

 Yes.
 We welcome couples.
 You can either share one bedroom and use the other as a sitting room or have two single rooms.
 The choice is yours.

 Yes.
 We aim to provide residents with as much privacy as possible.
-As well as their own spacious private rooms, residents can use the conservatory, which overlooks the garden, and have a choice of two additional living rooms and two private patio areas.
+As well as their own spacious private rooms, residents can use the spacious communal lounge, which overlooks the garden.
 We are always happy to provide you with extra chairs and refreshments as needed.

 Yes.
 We actively encourage you to furnish your room/s as you wish, subject to any safety requirements.
 We supply all large items of furniture such as wardrobes, beds and chest of drawers (if required) and are happy for you to bring your own favourite items.

 For safety, we recommend that valuables are looked after by your family, solicitor or bank.
 If you do bring them into the home, we advise you to take out personal insurance as we are unable to take responsibility for valuable items.
 We encourage residents to keep money in a bank or building society account rather than in the home.
 We can help to arrange this if necessary.
 We are happy to provide you with lockable storage facilities in your room as required.

 Meadowside has an ‘open door’ policy.
 You are welcome to receive visitors at any reasonable time.
 If you plan to have visitors after 10.00pm at night, we politely ask that you notify a member of staff so we are aware.

 Yes, within reason.
 Residents who are not at risk can come and go as they please.
 The issue of what constitutes a risk will be discussed with you, your family or advocate as necessary.
 We would like you to let a member of staff know if you decide to go out so that they will not worry about where you are.